whitehackrpg/whiteshell/README.md

 chmod +x yourscript.lisp
 ./yourscript.lisp
 ```
-Which will give you something like:
+In this case it will give you something like:

 ```
                                            ########